ExtremeFLOW/neko/doc/pages/point-zones.md

 defined by the `point_zone_t` abstract type.
 Each `point_zone_t` object has a unique `name` attribute, and a `mask` containing a list of linear indices referring to the GLL points whose coordinates verify the above-mentioned geometrical criterion.
-Zones can then be used in different contexts, e.g. applying a localized source term, probing a particular zone of interest...
+Zones can then be used for different purposes, an example being applying a localized source term or probing a particular zone of interest.

 ## Predefined geometrical shapes